owainlewis/status/README.md

 ## Integrations

+Slack is currently a supported notification type.
+When you create an incident.

 TODO (integrations with twitter, slack etc)

 When an update is posted, also push a notification to twitter and slack.